Mevirence/Mevirence/README.md

-- 👋 Hi, I’m @Mevirence
+### 👋 Hi, I'm Mevi!

-- 👀 I’m interested in Physics and Programming
-- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me 🤭
+📍 Computer Science Student at Bicol University
+🛠️ Exploring Cloud, DevOps, and Infrastructure
+🎯 Pursuing AWS Solutions Architect path
+🇸🇬 Aspiring to work in Singapore
+🤝 Open to collaborations & internships
+🚀 Driven by curiosity

 <!---
 Mevirence/Mevirence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.